 - Specify work environment and duty hour requirements;

 - Specify accreditation status of other facility if a hospital.

 - It is the responsibility of the Program Director to follow all established ACGME Review Committee (RC)-specific guidelines regarding additional expected content of the agreements.

-- In addition, AAs and PLAs must comply in writing with D-H institutional requirements up to
+- In addition, AAs and PLAs must comply in writing with D-H institutional requirements up to and including:

 - Distinguish and define the rotation as either a clinical or an observership learning activity;

 - Specify professional insurance and liability;

 - Research conducted by MHMH personnel at a non-D-H site must be managed pursuant to relevant MHMH policies and procedures;

 - Each party must indemnify and hold harmless the other party from and against all losses, liabilities, and damages;

 - Compliance with Health Information Portability and Accountability Act (HIPAA) and its rules and regulations;